Occupational Noise Exposure

 Architect of the Capitol

-Exposure to Noise is measured in units of sound pressure levels called decibels, using an A-weighted sound levels (dBA).
-There are several ways to control and reduce worker exposure to noise in a workplace where exposure has been shown to be excessive.
+Exposure to Noise is measured in units of sound pressure level called decibels, using A-weighting (dBA).
+There are several ways to control and reduce noise exposure in a workplace where exposure is excessive.

-Engineering controls involve modifying or replacing equipment, or making related physical changes at the noise source or along the transmission path to reduce the noise level at the worker's ear.
-Examples of inexpensive, effective engineering controls:
+Engineering controls involve modifying or replacing equipment, or making related physical changes at the noise source, along the transmission path, or at the employee’s workstation and location to reduce the noise level at the worker's ear.
+Examples of inexpensive, effective engineering controls include the following:

 • Enclose or isolate the noise source.

-• Provide quiet areas where workers can gain relief from hazardous noise sources; and
+• Provide quiet areas where workers can gain relief from hazardous noise sources.

-• Control noise exposure through distance is often an effective, yet simple and inexpensive administrative control.
-Specifically, for every doubling of the distance between the source of noise and the worker, the noise is decreased by 6 dBA.
+• Controlling noise exposure through distance is often an effective, yet simple and inexpensive administrative control.
+Specifically, for every doubling of the distance between the noise source and worker, the noise can be decreased by up to 6 dBA, depending on conditions.

 The following references provide information on measuring noise exposure and recognizing and controlling workplace noise hazards.